frankhale/FSharpASPNETMVC/README.md

 ##Status

-The app runs, you can register and login but the Manage controller is currently broke.
+Things should be working but not everything is fully tested.

 ##License